Ha-So/Amaya-Ko/README.md

-# KO
+# Amaya & Ko
-# Release Date: December 2018

-KO is the story of Amaya who goes on a journey to retrieve her lost brother's momento with an unlikely spirit friend.
+Amaya & Ko is the story of Amaya who goes on a journey to retrieve her lost brother's momento with an unlikely spirit friend.

-Screenshots:
+## Screenshots:

 Dynamic movement, art and story -